 Accelerating the pace of engineering and science.

-Here & Now's Jeremy Hobson speaks with April Glaser of Recode about the federal court ruling, and how the Federal Aviation Administration could respond.
+Here & Now's Jeremy Hobson speaks with Kurt Wagner of Recode about ways the tech industry has responded to Charlottesville.

 Two young entrepreneurs in Ohio want as many people as possible to apply for DACA.
 They've created software that makes the application fast and affordable.

 The web audio platform, known as a hub for independent musicians, has struggled to get funding over the last year.

 The new systems are changing the way families who have farmed for generations live their daily lives.